Personal Actions to Protect Our Air

 landscape shot at Golden Ponds

-What You Can Do to Protect Our Air
+Personal Actions to Protect Our Air Quality

 When ozone levels are high, exposure can cause acute respiratory problems and trigger asthma attacks.
 Prolonged exposure can cause long-lasting damage to the lungs.
 Health impacts are more common and severe among the elderly, the very young, and people who have compromised immune systems.